 Most writers and readers know the difference between a thriller and a mystery.
 A mystery is a whodunit.
 While we know a crime has been committed, the culprit and methodology is not revealed until near the end of the story.
 That’s the mystery.
 With a thriller, we know fairly soon who committed the offense or was behind an event.
-A thriller is built around how the main character, the protagonist, finds a way to defeat the bad guy, usually against seemingly impossible odds.
+A thriller has one important difference.
+A thriller is built around how the main character, the protagonist, finds a way to defeat the bad guy, the antagonist, usually against seemingly impossible odds.

 What sets a technothriller apart from a standard thriller is what I call “speculative fiction.”
 The story is built around some aspect of theoretical science that becomes a reality in the story.
 This has to feel real even if it’s not currently scientifically possible.